CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

 2. **Run Docker Desktop**
 Open Docker Desktop.

 Docker Desktop will need to be open every time you use a plugin with Docker.
 Please have a look at this [table](https://github.com/CellProfiler/CellProfiler-plugins/blob/master/documentation/CP-plugins-documentation/supported_plugins.md) to know if a docker version is available for a plugin.

-3. **Select "Run with Docker"**
+1. **Select "Run with Docker"**

-    In your plugin, select `Docker` for "Run module in docker or local python environment" setting.
+    In your plugin, select `Docker` for "Run module in docker or local Python environment" setting.

     On the first run of the plugin, the Docker container will be downloaded, however, this slow downloading process will only have to happen once.